 If EU member states agree, Kosovo will move up from taking part in research programs as a ‘third country’ to becoming an ‘associated country’ – the status currently given to non-EU countries such as Norway, Switzerland, Croatia and Serbia, Science Insider reports.

-Yet so far, Science Insider says, the EU has financed only three research projects through FP7 involving five Kosovo-based organizations to the tune of just €286,000.
+Yet so far, Science Insider says, the EU has financed only three research projects through FP7 involving five Kosovo-based organisations to the tune of just €286,000.

 Whether Kosovo’s future funding will exceed its contribution as an associated country will partly depend on how much Kosovo invests in research and innovation itself, a commission official told Science Insider.